Comparison of LAN tunneling tools

-There are a wide variety of tools which can be used to create end-to-end encrypted tunnels between hosts, or which share other superficial similarities with Vula.
-To our knowledge, however, none of them achieve Vula’s design goal of providing fully-automatic end-to-end encryption of local area network traffic.
+Many tools exist to create end-to-end encrypted tunnels between hosts, or share other superficial similarities with Vula, but to our knowledge, none of them achieves Vula’s design goal of fully automatating end-to-end encryption of local area network traffic.
+Our comparison of the advantages and disadvantages of these tools is summarized in the table at the end of this topic.

-- Fully automatic: LAN traffic between hosts with Vula installed is protected without any configuration whatsoever
+- Operation is fully automatic: LAN traffic between hosts with Vula installed is protected without any configuration whatsoever.

-- Protects traffic using existing IP addresses (whether DHCP-assigned, link-local, or manually configured), so applications do not need to be reconfigured
+- Existing IP addresses are used (whether DHCP-assigned, link-local, or manually configured), so applications do not need to be reconfigured.

 Projects such as Tailscale, Headscale, and innernet are similar to Vula in that they can be used to encrypt traffic between hosts on a LAN using WireGuard tunnels, but they differ in some important respects:

-- Headscale and innernet provide free software implementations which can be self-hosted, but remain a single point of failure
+- All create tunnels between hosts that are logged into the same account on a centralized coordination server.
+Tailscale outsources this centralized component to Amazon AWS, a surveillance actor.
+Headscale and innernet provide free software implementations that can be self-hosted, but remain a single point of failure.

-- They use a different IP range inside and outside of the tunnels, so LAN-based applications need to be reconfigured to benefit from it.
+- All use different IP ranges inside and outside of the encrypted tunnels, requiring LAN-based applications to be reconfigured.

-With the exception of TCPcrypt and IPsec OE, the other projects listed here are all designed to protect traffic between hosts which are configured to be part of a single organization, whereas Vula provides automatic encryption of traffic between all locally-reachable hosts that are running the software.
+With the exception of TCPcrypt and IPsec OE, the other projects listed below are all designed to protect traffic between hosts which are configured as part of a single organization, whereas Vula provides automatic encryption between all locally-reachable hosts that are running the software.

 TCPcrypt is an outlier, in that it does provide opportunistic encryption between hosts without any configuration; however, it only protects TCP traffic, does not provide secure names, and its key verification system requires application-specific support.
 These and other deployment impediments have prevented its adoption.